19 Toxins Lurking in Your Backyard

 Be careful when treating for slugs, advises Alecia Weisman, lead grower and resident scientist at the Legion of Bloom.
 “Many slug pesticides and snail baits contain metaldehyde, which is toxic for dogs and cats.”
 Weisman suggests using diatomaceous earth, which is effective against many insects and a much safer alternative.

 Chemical fertilizers can make your plants thrive, but depending on their active ingredients, they can be highly poisonous, Langrall tells Reader’s Digest.
 For example, “as little as one teaspoon of 1 percent disulfoton can kill a 55-pound dog,” she warns.
 Anything containing organophosphates can result in SLUD syndrome—salivation, lacrimation (tears), urination, and defecation.
 Together, the symptoms mean serious health issues for your pet.
-Before you use any chemical fertilizer, be sure to check the label for these ingredients, and don’t miss these tips for growing a nontoxic lawn.
+Before you use any chemical fertilizer, be sure to check the label for these ingredients.

 Bone meal fertilizer